 - All shirts and tops must have sleeves and not reveal any areas of the waist or upper body - All bottoms must cover all parts of the underwear and shorts, skirts and dresses must be an appropriate length - Closed toe shoes must be worn for safety.
-Students may not wear flipflops, slides, sandals, or house shoe - Clothing must not have any references to violence - Students should always dress appropriately for the weather conditions, including jackets, gloves and hats as appropriate - No excessive jewelry or accessories parent or guardian.
+Students may not wear flipflops, slides, sandals, Crocs or house shoes - Clothing must not have any references to violence, discriminatory language or inappropriate sayings or gestures - Students should always dress appropriately for the weather conditions.
+During winter months, the school strives to incorporate outdoor play to the greatest extent possible, thus it is important that students have appropriate outdoor wear including jackets, gloves and hats as appropriate during the winter months.
+Outdoor wear (coats, gloves, etc) should only be worn during outdoor activities such as recess, arrival and dismissal.

+• No excessive jewelry or accessories

 We encourage students to show expression through jewelry and accessories.
 In the event these items become a distraction to learning, students will be asked to remove these items.
+The temperature in AFIA's building varies, students are allowed to wear light jackets and sweaters.
+Heavy coats and blankets are not allowed in the classroom.

-Should a student need a change of clothing during the school day, the school will contact a Student Handbook 23
+Should a student need a change of clothing due to any violation of school policy, the school will contact a parent or caregiver.